 There’s two days left of Fair Trade Month.
 If you are unsure exactly what they do, or if you need a refresher like me, check out their site.
 They have a super cute infographic and video explaining exactly what Fair Trade is all about.
 Did you know Fair Trade helps more than 1.2 million farmers and workers around the globe, protects the planet, builds sustainable businesses, empowers women, and supports education?
 I didn’t either.
 We can all make small purchases that have a big impact.
 Look for the Fair Trade logo or check out brands they partner with.
 Whatever you do, try to get your hands on some GloryBee Honey.
 And then, of course, make this bread.

-- Cut a large X in the top of the dough.
-Sprinkle sea salt and drizzle with olive oil.
+Cut a large X in the top of the dough.
+Sprinkle with sea salt and drizzle with olive oil.

 Bread Flour makes a huge difference when making bread as it has higher amounts of gluten in it.
 It can be expensive though.
 The trick, buy it at Target.
 It’s usually half the price of what you find at Whole Foods.